 Network address specifications

-For the controller to be able to make outbound connections, it is also necessary for specific TCP and UDP ports to be allowed through your firewall.
-Below is a list of specific ports that need to be whitelisted.
+For Kisi devices to initiate outbound connections, it is necessary for specific TCP and UDP ports to be allowed through your firewall.
+Below is a list of specific ports that need to be allowed.

 |31314||✓||Initial device-server connection|